orenivr/SuiteCRM-Right-to-left/README.md

 I take no responsibility for any problem, Any changes made is on your own risk !

+* Backup your system
+* Keep copy of the file /themes/SuiteP/css/Dawn/style.css
 * Overwrite the file /themes/SuiteP/css/Dawn/style.css
 * Delete all cache from /cache/ directory
 * Login SuiteCRM as admin from the menu Administrator -> Admin -> Repair -> Quick Repair and Rebuild